179 pointsby bjano7 months ago18 comments

 Just for my own development curiosity, was there anything specific you had to do to get ffmpegwasm to work?

-• dheera6 days ago
+• dheera7 months ago

 I made a script of this sort too originally called "ffmpeg-english" last year.
 Interesting how people reacted to it: